 Similarly, we define the production form factor corresponding to the factorizable annihilation diagrams as

 where $M_{1,2}$ denote the final-state mesons and $\mu_{1,2}$ symbolize their chiral masses.
 The chiral masses for pseudoscalar and vector mesons differ from the chiral parameters $r_{P(V)}$ solely by a multiplicative factor, such that $\mu_{P(V)} = m_B r_{P(V)}$.
-In contrast to the transition form factors, there is no reliable theoretical predictions for these production form factors introduced here up to now.
-Therefore, they are treated as non-perturbative input parameters in this work, and their values are determined by global fitting to experimental data.
+In contrast to the transition form factors, there are no reliable theoretical predictions for these production form factors introduced here up to now.
+Therefore, they are treated as nonperturbative input parameters in this work, and their values are determined by the global fitting to experimental data.

-Furthermore, in our earlier works trying to resolve the $B\to\pi\pi$ and $\pi K$ puzzles, we found that the contributions from quark-antiquark pair in color-octet state is crucial \cite{Wang:2022ihx,Lu:2022hbp}.
+Furthermore, in our earlier works trying to resolve the $B\to\pi\pi$ and $\pi K$ puzzles, we found that the contributions from the quark-antiquark pair in the color-octet state are crucial \cite{Wang:2022ihx,Lu:2022hbp}.
 The color-octet contribution also plays an important role in explaining the branching ratios and $CP$ violations for numerous charmless $B\to PP$ decays \cite{Lu:2024jzn}.
 In this work on $B\to PV$ decays, this color-octet contribution should also be considered.